Kanikaravi-29/MENTALCOMPANION/README.md

 🌟 Project

-AI For Menta Wellness in short a MENTAL COMPANION App is modern web app built with React + TypeScript + Vite, styled using TailwindCSS and shadcn-ui.
+AI For Mental Wellness in short a MENTAL COMPANION App is modern web app built with React + TypeScript + Vite, styled using TailwindCSS and shadcn-ui.
 This app focuses on user interaction and mental wellness with authentication, chat, and journaling features.

 📌 Features / Pages